Polls open in Guinea in a referendum that could allow junta leader to run for president

-CONAKRY, Guinea — (AP) — Polls opened in Guinea on Sunday for a referendum that could allow the leader of the country's junta to run for the presidency and is being closely watched in the coup-battered region.
+CONAKRY, Guinea — (AP) — Polls opened in Guinea on Sunday for a referendum on a draft constitution that could allow the leader of the country's junta, who took power by force four years ago, to run for the presidency.

-Citizens of this coastal West African country are casting their ballots in favor or against a new draft constitution, the key step in the country's transition from military rule to civilian rule.
+The referendum, a key step in the country’s transition from military to civilian rule, is being closely monitored in the coup-battered region, with critics calling it a power grab.
 Elections are expected to follow in December.

-Guinea is one of a growing number of West African countries, including Mali, Niger and Burkina Faso, where the military has taken power and delayed a return to civilian rule.
-Critics say Sunday's referendum is a way for Gen. Mamadi Doumbouya, who ousted President Alpha Conde in 2021, to seek the presidency and legitimize his military rule.
+Guinea is one of a growing number of West African countries, including Mali, Niger and Burkina Faso, where the military has taken over.
+Some say Sunday's referendum is a way for Gen. Mamadi Doumbouya to seek the presidency and legitimize his military rule.

 Polls opened at 7 a.m. local time and are expected to close at 6 p.m.